DipikaPawar12/CV_Assignment6-7_Aanshi_Dipika/README.md

     <td><img src="https://github.com/DipikaPawar12/CV_Assignment6-7_Aanshi_Dipika/blob/main/images/VGG_1024X1024.png" width=200 height=200></td>
   </tr>
  </table>
-    - As the content image size increases, the features related to the content are extracted from the image with increase in time complexity.
+    - As the content image size increases, the features related to the content are extracted from the image with increase in time complexity.<br/>
-    - The output image contains more information of the features as the size increases.(more blur to less blur)
+    - The output image contains more information of the features as the size increases.(more blur to less blur)<br/>
-    - The boundary detection of the images is least for low resolution and most for high resolution.
+    - The boundary detection of the images is least for low resolution and most for high resolution.<br/>
-    - More style features are visible in high resolution image as compared to low resolution image.
+    - More style features are visible in high resolution image as compared to low resolution image.<br/>

  - Different algorithms<br/>
  The comparison on applying different types of architecture models on same content and style image are: